Cleaning the Capital Program

 Cleaning the Capital volunteers are encouraged whenever possible to bring their project garbage and recycling home for regular curbside collection.
 Please remember to comply with the six waste items limit every second week per household.
 Yard waste and recycling are not subject to this limit.

 On-site project garbage pickup arrangements can be made.
-Simply call 613-580-2424, ext.
+Contact Cleaning the Capital staff at 613-580-2424, ext.
 13458 to put in your pickup request.
 Remember to have on hand your registration code, the pickup date, time and the location the bags can be picked up.
 Please note that the location must be easily accessible and must not impede on any pedestrian, cycling or vehicular traffic.

 Ensure that your group compost, recycle and dispose of waste properly.

 Bring all toxic materials to one of the City’s one-day Household Hazardous Waste Depots.
 Call 3-1-1 for more information.